sayan-neogy/S3N/README.md

 # S3N
 AUTOMATED SCREENING VIA TWO-STAGE DEEP LEARNING: A PIPELINE FOR CLASSIFICATION AND LOCALIZATION OF BLEEDING FROM WIRELESS CAPSULE ENDOSCOPY VISUALS.
+**Author:** Sayan Neogy
+**Affiliation:** M.Sc.
+Data Science, Swami Vivekananda University, Kolkata, India

+This repository demonstrates my implementation of a two-stage deep learning pipeline for the classification and localization of bleeding in Wireless Capsule Endoscopy visuals.
+The project integrates EfficientNet for classification and YOLOv8 for detection, with Eigen-CAM for model interpretability.

+The goal was to develop a deep learning framework that integrates classification and localization to improve diagnostic accuracy and interpretability in endoscopic imaging while maintaining practical inference speed.
+The project analyzed the balance between detection accuracy, model complexity, and interpretability using metrics such as mAP, IoU, and Eigen-CAM visualizations.

 <a href="https://colab.research.google.com/drive/1LcSXLnn0WLDUz1EgJ_QNwWOtqShnsIpN#scrollTo=3v7fu8ZSa8D6" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>